usmaanwahab/level4-project/docs/plan.md

 ## Winter semester

 * **Week 1**
+- Inspect the foundational technologies and tools for the project
+- Explore the current state of research
+- Explore data flow analysis techniques
 * **Week 2**
+- Setup environments using docker
+- LLVM14 and LLVM20
+- Current implementation will be over
 * **Week 3**
 * **Week 4**
 * **Week 5**
 * **Week 6**
+DFA
 * **Week 7**
 * **Week 8**
 * **Week 9**